catseye/Matchbox/README.md

 There are two pragmas.
-The first, `DESC`, indicates a section of the program which contains a human-readable (and computer-ignored) description of the program.
-The other, `PROG`, specifies which program is being given next in the file.
+The first, `DESC`, indicates a section of the program which contains a human-readable (and computer-ignored) description of the following program(s).
+This description is not free-form; it should be given in terms of comments.

+The other pragma, `PROG`, is followed by an integer which specifies which program is being given next in the file.

 These pragmas are only used when the source is a single text file;
 if the two programs are being given separately, for example in individual